OriginalJohann/FabuBox/README.md

 For writing down new notes faster I made a bunch of "Templates" for all kinds of notes used inside this vault.

 My most important directory is "Worlds".
 Here I give an overview over created worlds and the campaigns played in them.
 Inside the campaign directory I always create a session-note at the start of a new session.

-Right now I have to write down the current date myself.
-Maybe I will automate that with Templater later (https://github.com/SilentVoid13/Templater).
+**UPDATE:** I am finally using **Templater** for automation of my note creation.
+If set up correctly, you will be asked about the title of your newly created note upon creating one inside of a folder (except for sessions because they automatically get a name with the current timestamp).

 ## Tips
 1. Save your creatures by clicking on the three dots next to the rendered statblock